-The pupil must be collected from the school office by the parent or another authorised adult, and signed out in the 'signing out' book.
+The pupil must be collected from the school office by the parent or another authorised adult, and the Head Teacher/Deputy Head will be informed.
 No pupil will be allowed to leave the school site without parental confirmation.

 4. First Day of Absence Response